Shuzhengz/TPFanCtrl2/README.md

 ## Requirements

-To avoid errors, either install [tvicport](https://www.entechtaiwan.com/dev/port/index.shtm) manually or install the original version of TPFanControl found [here](https://sourceforge.net/projects/tp4xfancontrol/), and run the dual-fan version instead of the original version.
+To avoid errors, either install [tvicport](https://www.entechtaiwan.com/dev/port/index.shtm) manually or install the original version of TPFanControl found [here](https://sourceforge.net/projects/tp4xfancontrol/) (source code [here](https://github.com/ThinkPad-Forum/TPFanControl)), and run the dual-fan version instead of the original version.

 Windows 10 is required to run the program.
 Windows 11 is currently untested, but should theoretically be compatible.